thesgc/chembl_beaker/install_anaconda.rst

-In order to install beaker on anaconda, run the following:
+In order to install beaker and all chembl dependencies on anaconda, run the following:
 ===============================

 Clone the repository